Markf1994/segretaria-digitale-backend/README.md

    locally. `wkhtmltopdf` is required by `app/services/excel_import.py` and must be included in deployment build steps.
+4. Place your `Logo.png` file at `app/static/Logo.png`.
+A placeholder file `Logo.ts` exists in that directory for version control and should be replaced with the actual image.
-4. Copy `.env.example` to `.env` and adjust the values as needed.
+5. Copy `.env.example` to `.env` and adjust the values as needed.
 If you want to restrict cross-origin requests, set `CORS_ORIGINS` to a comma-separated list of allowed origins; leaving it unset defaults to `"*"` for development.